carahsoft/keyvault-certsync/README.md

 * `fullchain.privkey.pem` : the concatenation of fullchain and privkey

-The post hook will have the following environment variables passed to the script:
+The post hook will run once and only if certificates are downloaded.
+The following environment variables will be passed to the script:

 * `CERTIFICATE_NAMES` : A comma-separated list of certificate names that were downloaded
 * `CERTIFICATE_THUMBPRINTS` : A comma-separated list of certificate thumbprints that were downloaded

 #### Linux Examples
 To download all certificates to /etc/keyvault.
 ```
 ./keyvault-certsync download -v VAULTNAME -p /etc/keyvault